Biology (BIOL)

 This laboratory course focuses on several aspects of the biology and diversity of fishes.
 Laboratory and field activities include a phylogenetic overview of fishes, as well as examining the unique morphological characteristics, ecological roles, evolutionary histories, physiological adaptations, and zoogeography of major taxonomic groups (e.g., jawless fishes, cartilaginous fishes, bony fishes, and common fish families).
 Laboratory and field exercises focus heavily on the local fauna, although marine and other freshwater fishes are also included.
 Prerequisite or corequisite: BIOL 667.

 BIOL 670.
-Fisheries Management.
+FISHERIES MANAGEMENT.
 (4 Credits)

 This course includes a lecture and laboratory and focuses on theory and methods associated with exploited populations of fish and other aquatic organisms.
 Covered topics include population growth, sustainable yields, conservation, community interactions, human impacts, and policy.
 Management techniques including sampling methods, monitoring, habitat assessment, and regulations will also be taught.
 Local fisheries will be highlighted in laboratory/field activities, and nationwide/global examples will be discusses in class.
 Prerequisite: Graduate Student Status.